-So, first, let's differentiate between a loan signing agent and a notary public.
+So, first, let's nail down the difference between a notary public loan signing agent and a regular notary public.

 A loan signing agent witnesses signatures AND knows how to walk a borrower through the loan signing process.

-There are roughly 100 to 150 pages in a standard set of loan documents that needs signatures, initials, and dates on them.
+There are roughly 100 to 150 pages in a standard set of loan documents that need signatures, initials, and dates made in the appropriate locations.
 A loan signing agent knows exactly where the borrower needs to sign, date and initial on those loan documents.

-And that is the difference between a loan signing agent and Notary Public.
-A signing agent does not charge by the signature (or stamp) like a notary public.
-A loan signing agent charges a flat fee of $75 to $200 for their SKILL of knowing how to execute a loan signing.
+That is the difference between a loan signing agent and a regular notary public.
+A loan signing agent does not charge by the signature (or stamp) like a notary public... a loan signing agent charges a flat fee of $75 to $200 for their SKILL of knowing how to execute a loan signing.

-I mean, you essentially walk a borrower through a set of loan docs and witness them sign the paperwork.
-It’s the easiest task, once you know what you’re doing.
+As a notary public loan signing agent, you’re essentially walking a borrower through a set of loan documents and witnessing them sign the necessary paperwork therein.
+It’s the easiest task in the world once you know what you’re doing.

-Loan Signing Agents get paid so much because they are an instrumental part of the real estate transaction closing process.
-And timing and accuracy are vital to a loan closing.
-Loans have to fund in time for deadlines to be met.
-And a poorly executed loan signing (missed signatures, missed dates, forms not filled out, etc.) can delay a funding, costing escrow officers or mortgage officers thousands of dollars in rate lock extensions, close of escrow penalties, and lost commissions.
-Or in the worst case, a buyer could miss out on the home they are trying to buy.
+Notary public loan signing agents get paid so much money because they are an instrumental part of the real estate transaction closing process.
+Timing and accuracy are vital to a successful loan closing — understand that mortgage loans have to fund in time for deadlines to be met.
+A poorly-executed loan signing (meaning, missed signatures, incorrect dates, forms improperly filled out, etc.) can delay a funding, costing escrow officers or mortgage officers thousands of dollars in rate lock extensions, close of escrow penalties, and lost commissions.

-So this is exactly why a loan signing agent gets paid as much as chiropractor, accountant, or some attorneys on a per hour basis.
+This is precisely why notary loan signing agents get paid as much as chiropractors, accountants, or even some attorneys on a per hour basis.

-So you should be asking, why does a signing agent need to be a notary at all!?
-And it is because on average 3-5 pages within the 100 page loan set will need a notary acknowledgement, which can only be performed by a notary public.
-But once again you DO NOT charge for those signatures witnessed.
-Just a flat signing agent fee of $75 to $200!
+This is a great question — and the answer is because, on average, 3-5 pages within the 100 page loan document set will need a notary acknowledgement, which can only be performed by a commissioned notary public.
+But once again, you DO NOT charge for those signatures witnessed.
+Rather, you simply charge a flat loan signing agent fee of $75 to $200.

-The best part about being a signing is unlike real estate agents, appraisers or mortgage officers, you do not need a special loan signing license, you simply need a notary commission.
-In most cases, you can get your notary commission by simply filling out an application in your state… although there are a handful of states that require a short test and training course.
+The best part about being a loan signing agent is unlike real estate agents, appraisers, or mortgage officers, you do not need a special loan signing license.
+All you need is an active notary commission.
+In most states, you can get your notary commission by simply filling out an application and submitting it to your Secretary of State.
+In the remaining handful of states, the only additional requirement is a short test and training course.

-And once you have your notary commission, all you’ll need is your notary supplies and the knowledge of how to walk a borrower through a set of loan documents.
+Then once you receive your notary commission, all you’ll need is notary supplies and the knowledge of how to walk a borrower through a set of loan documents.

-And that is why being a signing agent is the best kept secret in real estate!!
+This is why I’m absolutely convinced that being a notary public loan signing agent is the best-kept secret in real estate!!

 About the Author